 Efforts in the 83rd Legislative Session included protections provided in SB 7 under Medicaid Managed Care including:

 - Any willing provider contract provisions

-In 2011, during the last contentious legislative session THCA moved quickly out of the blocks to turn backed a proposed 33% Medicaid rate cut that would have cost Texas nursing home providers $1.4 billion in 2012 and 2013, and would have had a devastating impact on communities throughout the state, including facility closures, major job losses, a workforce crisis, and even displaced residents.
+In 2011, during the last contentious legislative session THCA moved quickly out of the blocks to turn back a proposed 33% Medicaid rate cut that would have cost Texas nursing home providers $1.4 billion in 2012 and 2013, and would have had a devastating impact on communities throughout the state, including facility closures, major job losses, a workforce crisis, and even displaced residents.

-With so much emphasis on reforming how long term care and other health programs are funded in an ear of fiscal restraint, it has never been more important to ensure our lawmakers understand that preserving SNF funding adequacy is part of the solution to boosting cost efficiency, improving care coordination, and, ultimately, doing what is best for Texas’ most vulnerable seniors and persons with disabilities.
+With so much emphasis on reforming how long term care and other health programs are funded in an era of fiscal restraint, it has never been more important to ensure our lawmakers understand that preserving SNF funding adequacy is part of the solution to boosting cost efficiency, improving care coordination, and, ultimately, doing what is best for Texas’ most vulnerable seniors and persons with disabilities.

 Obtained $23 million in GR for FY 2014 and an additional $72 million in GR for FY 2015 for a 2% rate increase in September 2013 and an additional 4% rate increase in September 2014.